ibm-cloud-docs/loadbalancer-service/known-limitations.md

 # Known issues and limitations with IBM Cloud Load Balancer
 {: #known-issues-and-limitations-with-ibm-cloud-load-balancer}

-This topic provides information on the currently known issues and limitations with the {{site.data.keyword.loadbalancer_full}} Service.
+This topic provides information on the currently known issues and limitations with the {{site.data.keyword.loadbalancer_full}} service.
+{: shortdesc}

 ## Known issues
 {: #known-issues}
-The {{site.data.keyword.loadbalancer_full}} Service currently has the following issues:
+The {{site.data.keyword.loadbalancer_full}} service currently has the following issues:

-* Minor - The **Edit** button in the server instances and protocols tabs apply to all entries and is not restricted to rows selected using a checkbox.
+* The **Edit** button in the server instances and protocols tabs apply to all entries and is not restricted to rows selected using a checkbox.
-* Minor - During the initial creation of the load balancer service, you will lose your custom health check settings if you go back and forth between various screens.
+* During the initial creation of the load balancer service, your custom health check settings are lost if you go back and forth between various pages.
-* Minor - You may experience some issues while using Internet Explorer 11, Edge or Safari browsers for administering the load balancer service.
-As an alternative, please use either the Firefox or Chrome browser.
+* You might experience some issues while using Internet Explorer 11, Edge or Safari browsers for administering the load balancer service.
+As an alternative, use either the Firefox or Chrome browser.
-* Cosmetic - During the initial service creation, the drop-down list for the data centers may be skewed.
-Regardless, you will still be able to select your desired data center.
+* During the initial service creation, the drop-down list for the data centers might be skewed.
+Regardless, you can still select your data center.
-* Cosmetic - The pricing information on the review page is rounded off to two decimal digits.
-For correct pricing, please refer to pricing displayed on the plan page.
+* The pricing information on the review page is rounded off to two decimal digits.
+For correct pricing, refer to pricing displayed on the plan page.

 ## Known limitations
 {: #known-limits}
-The {{site.data.keyword.loadbalancer_full}} Service currently has the following limitations:
+The {{site.data.keyword.loadbalancer_full}} service currently has the following limitations:

 * Maximum number of virtual ports/protocols - 10
 * Maximum number of servers behind load balancer - 50